vzelen/rviews/README.md

 }
 ```

-We store a pointer?
+Do we store a pointer?
 We can "dereference" it to get lvalue.
-We store a pair of something and a pointer?
+Do we store a pair of something and a pointer?
 We can't return a pair of something and "dereferenced lvalue".

 Formally speaking: because `std::pair<A, B*>` and `std::pair<A, B&>` are different types.
 Informally speaking: we can create `int&` from `int*` by `*ptr` syntax, and we cant create `something + int&` from `something + int*`?
 Because we don't have this `+` and ability to return multiple values.

-Even worse, de-facto `std::pair<something, T*>` and `std::pair<something, T&>` have same memory layout (but this is dangerous information which should be ignored) - with a pointer in `second` in both cases.
-But we cant "cast" one type into another (even if they store exactly same bytes on low-level), any kind of `reinterpret_cast` would be UB here.
+Even worse, de-facto `std::pair<something, T*>` and `std::pair<something, T&>` have the same memory layout (but this is dangerous information which should be ignored) - with a pointer in `second` in both cases.
+But we can't "cast" one type into another (even if they store the same bytes on low-level), any kind of `reinterpret_cast` would be UB here.

-Fundamentally speaking, the answer for such situation is "just don't do that, look, you have 2 different types, so distinguish between them explicitly".
+Fundamentally speaking, the answer for such a situation is "just don't do that, look, you have 2 different types, so distinguish between them explicitly".
 Yes, and no.

 Can we provide an implcit access syntax for a user if we store just a pointer and nothing more?
 Yes, user can do this:
 ```c++